nobrefelipe/flutter-micro-frontends-architecture/README.md

 ### **Best practices**

-Events are aways in the past sentence.
+Events are aways in the past tense.
 And should always end with the 'Event' keywork.
 Thus, events are always triggered after an action.

 Eg.: `UserLoggedInEvent`, `AccountCreatedEvent`